Coletterbox/RabbitProject/sprintLog.md

 ### Day 3, Sprint 8: 90 minutes
 #### Scrum master: Sebastian

+#### Sprint backlog:
+* Merge new display with non-object implementation
+* Get a text file output after run
+* New tests for new elements of project

 #### Sprint review:
 * What has been done?
     * Merged display with no-object implementation.
 (Alonso, Tolga)